di-dimitrov/SEMEVAL-2021-task6-corpus/README.md

-      start -> start index of the span covering the technique, end -> end index of the span covering technique, technique -> technique in the given span, text -> textual content of the span
+      start -> start index of the span covering the technique, end -> end index of the span covering technique, technique -> technique in the given span, text_fragment -> textual content of the span
     }
   ]
 }